JuliaSymbolics/Symbolics.jl/docs/src/index.md

 - Special functions (list provided by [SpecialFunctions.jl](https://github.com/JuliaMath/SpecialFunctions.jl))
 - Automatic conversion of Julia code to symbolic code
 - Generation of (high performance and parallel) functions from symbolic expressions
-- Automated sparsity detection of Julia code
+- Fast automated sparsity detection and generation of sparse Jacobian and Hessians

 and much more.